Educating Yourself on Atrial Fibrillation

 Our heart rhythm experts have delivered top care to Michiganders for more than 20 years.
 Our AFib care includes:

-Atrial fibrillation can occur at any age, but your chance of developing it increases as you grow older.
+Atrial fibrillation can occur at any age, but your risk increases as you get older.
 AFib is most common in people over 60.

 Other risk factors include: